griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/08_adding_another_ruleset_for_output.md

 ## New Ruleset
 ### JSON Ruleset

-To achieve our goal of formatting the response as JSON, we'll create a ruleset called "json_ruleset."
+To achieve our goal of formatting the response as JSON, we'll create a ruleset called "json_ruleset".
 This ruleset will contain a single rule that tells the chatbot to use JSON when formulating its response.
 Place it after `kiwi_rulesest`:

 ```python
 json_ruleset = Ruleset(